theoforger/theoforger/README.md

 - ☁️ Self-hosting is the best rabbit hole I've fallen into
 - 🔒 Passionate about all things privacy and security
 - 🎮 Spent way too many hours in Minecraft and podcasts
+- 💬 Also a bit nerdy about linguistics, geography, and... air conditioners.
+Yes...
 - 🏋🏻 Average gym bro.
 Re-rack your weights guys!

 ### Random Tech Bits